phBalance/hero6e-foundryvtt/README.md

 4. I'm unable to change a Characteristics Max number.
    - You likely have a power that is modifying the Max number.
 Turn that power off, make the change to Max, then turn power back on.
    - You can find a list of all characteristic modifications (called Active Effects) on the others tab.
+5. Is there a way to change measuring distance to 1m?
+   - You can change it scene by scene by opening the scene settings -> grid then edit 'Grid Scale'

 ## Screenshots